 The commercial production started at Company’s new production facility at Umbergaon, Gujarat, from 15th July, 2017.
 The whole ramp-up is expected from the 2nd half of the year.
 This new production facility is helping us reduce our logistic cost and lead time.
 This will improve the replenishment to our export customers in Middle East and Africa and enable us to accelerate the export growth.
 In the Domestic front also, similar benefit is expected for markets in Western India.

-Our Company is getting itself engaged in several CSR activities and will like to spend about 2% of average profits on them.
+Our Company is getting itself engaged in several CSR activities and will like to take the spending at about 2% of average profits.

 I express my appreciation to the Board of Directors for their guiding role.
 My sincere thanks to all our channel partners, distributors, vendors and employees for their enthusiasm and dedicated contribution to the Company’s performance.
 We truly value the continued patronage of our esteemed customers.
 And last but not the least, my fellow directors join me in thanking you once again, our loyal shareholders for your continued confidence and support.
 Your active participation, confidence and support to Linc Pen is imperative for our continuing progress.